 More like a Cadillac or a Volkswagen?
+More yes or no?

 More like the present or the future?
+More like a tortoise or a hare?

 More like a saver or a spender?
 More like a student or a teacher?

 More like a roller skate or a pogo stick?
+More here or there?

 More like a New York or Colorado?
+More intuitive or rational?

 More like a bubbling brook or a placid lake?
 More like an apple or an orange?

-• Additional Icebreaker/Getting to Know You resources are available at your Student Life Office.
+Additional Icebreaker/Getting to Know You resources are available at your Student Life Office.